 In July 2016 it was confirmed by Landmælingar Íslands - the National Land Survey of Iceland that Rifstangi is actually located 68 metres further north than Hraunhafnartangi.

-Hraunhafnartangi spit is located only 10 km away from Raufarhöfn village, where we were staying for 2 nights at Guesthouse Hreiðrið - Nest.
-We drove by the beautiful seashore in sunny and still weather, enjoying the sight of the blue, still North-Atlantic ocean.
+Hraunhafnartangi spit is located only 10 km away from Raufarhöfn village, where we were staying for 2 nights at Guesthouse Hreiðrið - Guesthouse Nest.
+We drove by the beautiful seashore in sunny and still weather, enjoying the sight of the blue, still North-Atlantic sea.

 When we reached Hraunhafnartangi spit we saw a couple of people, who had camped here for the night.
 But everybody was quiet and taking in the peacefulness of this beautiful place.
 Our aim was to walk to the Hraunhafnartangi lighthouse.
 And to put up an imaginary Arctic circle and step over it.